-Hazy Mills Dig Their Werewolf Claws Into Ads for Clark Pest Control
+Hazy Mills, Creators of Grimm, Dig Their Werewolf Claws Into Advertising for Clark Pest Control

 Supernatural spots are the company's first for broadcast